The Best Cream Cheese Glaze

 4. Using a small whisk, stir gently to combine.
 Stir until the confectionerโ€™s sugar no longer collects moisture from the milk or the cream cheese.

-5. If necessary, add up to 1 1/2 tbsp more of whole milk, but do it 1/2 tsp at a time.
+5. If necessary, add up to 1 1/2 tablespoons more of whole milk, but do it 1/2 teaspoons at a time.

 6. The final glaze should be the consistency of thick honey, and should pour easily over the sides of the cake.
 Use a spoon, spouted measuring cup, or squeeze bottle to spread the glaze over the cake.